angular/angular-ja/aio-ja/content/guide/template-statements.md

 When the user clicks the **Delete hero** button, Angular calls the `deleteHero()` method in the component class.

-You can use template statements with elements, components, or directives in response to events.
+Use template statements with elements, components, or directives in response to events.

 <div class="alert is-helpful">